moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 Martin Fowler recently added a [bliki entry for the Page Object pattern](http://martinfowler.com/bliki/PageObject.html).
 It's a good writeup - if you haven't read it I recommend doing so now.
 [Go ahead](http://martinfowler.com/bliki/PageObject.html).
 I'll wait.

 The entry sparked a discussion on an internal ThoughtWorks mailing list as to whether Page Objects should include assertions or not.
 In fact Martin mentions this difference of opinion in the bliki entry itself.
-I fell on the side of favoring page objects *with* assertions but couldn't come up with a compelling reason why until I was working on some Capybara-based page objects with a client QA today.
+I fell on the side of favoring page objects *with* assertions baked in but couldn't come up with a compelling reason why until I was working on some Capybara-based page objects with a client QA today.

 ## TL;DR

-If you don't put assertions inside your page objects you are violating Tell Don't Ask, which in turn hinders the ability for your testing framework to do implicit spin asserts.
+If you don't put assertions inside your page objects you are violating Tell Don't Ask, which in turn hinders the ability for your testing framework to do implicit spin asserts - a very valuable feature.

 In the following I'll explain all of that in more detail.